utlib/collections-uoft/docs/2024_migration_guide.md

 **You can access the new Collections U of T beta website at [https://collections-beta.library.utoronto.ca/](https://collections-beta.library.utoronto.ca/).**

 Please note that the beta site is currently only available on U of T networks.
 For now, you must use VPN to access the beta site off campus.
-It is not publicly accessible - please do not share the -beta URLs with students, faculty, researchers, or the public.
+Remember that the site is available to you for testing purposes only at the moment - none of the -beta URLs are publicly accessible.
+Please do not share the -beta URLs with students, faculty, researchers, or the public.

 "New" Collections U of T Training Kit